gharveymn/octave-ir/docs/README.md

 The idea behind this JIT is to eschew the SSA dominance tree algorithms for determining defs in favor of a well-defined hierarchy of components to be iterated over with visitors.
 We can do this because Octave does not have any arbitrary jumping control structures, so the basic control structures may be defined by a small set of components.

 For example, a loop component consists of four subcomponents: `start`, `condition`, `body`, and `update`.
 If we need to figure out the location of a def for a use located from within the `body` block, a visitor will first visit `condition`.
 If there is no def located there, then it will check `update` and `start`.
 If a totally dominating def is located in the `start` component then the def is determined.
 Otherwise, the process continues to the parent.
+If a totally dominating def is not found, then code will be generated for handling whether the variable was initialized or not.

 ## Methods